Updated 4/14/2022

 Private student loans

-The State of Vermont mandated that private lenders should work with student-loan holders to provide help.
-If you have a private student loan — including one from Vermont Student Assistance Corporation (VSAC) — contact your student loan servicer or lender to identify the options that might apply to you.
-They include:
+If you have a private student loan — including one from Vermont Student Assistance Corporation (VSAC) — contact your student loan servicer or lender to identify the options that might help you.
+They may include:

 - waiving late-payment fees

-- ceasing debt-collection lawsuits for 90 days, and
+- ceasing debt-collection lawsuits for some time, and

 - enrolling in appropriate assistance programs, such as income-based repayment.